On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Decomposition of the singular eigenvalues and applications to semilinear problems

-As in the previous case Propositions \ref{general-morse-formula-H} and \ref{non-degeneracy-H} gives informations also in the symmetric case, namely: \begin{corollary} Assume {\bf H.1} and take $u$ a radial weak solution to \eqref{general-f-H-5} satisfying {\bf H.2}.
+Furthermore the decomposition formula \eqref{decomp-autofunz-f(u)-H} gives information also on the symmetric Morse index since the symmetries of the eigenfunctions are exactly the symmetries of the Spherical Harmonics.
+Thus Propositions \ref{prop-autov-rad}, \ref{prop-prel-4}, together with Lemma \ref{general-eigenvalue-H-LE}, yield also the following \begin{corollary} Assume that $\a\geq 0$ and $f$ satisfies $H.1$ and take $u$ a radial weak solution to \eqref{general-f-H-5} satisfying $H.2$.
 If $m_{\rad}$ stands for its radial Morse index, then the $\mathcal G$-Morse index of $u$ is given by

 and $N_j^{\mathcal G}$ stands for the multiplicity of the $j^{th}$ eigenvalue of the Laplace-Beltrami operator in $H^1_{0,\mathcal G}$.
 Moreover $u$ is $\mathcal G$-degenerate if and only if it is radially degenerate or